Ephemera: Etymology and categorisation

 The etymological origin of Ephemera (ἐφήμερα) is the Greek epi (ἐπί) – "on, for" and hemera (ἡμέρα) – "day".
 This combination generated the term ephemeron in neuter gender; the neuter plural form is ephemera, the source of the modern word, which can be traced back to the works of Aristotle.
-The word is both plural and singular.
 The initial sense extended to the mayfly and other short-lived insects and flowers, belonging to the biological order Ephemeroptera.

-In 1751, Samuel Johnson used the term ephemerae in reference to "the papers of the day" – and is frequently cited as the term's creator.
+In 1751, Samuel Johnson used the term ephemerae in reference to "the papers of the day".
 This application of ephemera has been cited as the first example of aligning it with transient prints.
 Ephemeral, by the mid-19th century, began to be used to generically refer to printed items.

 Ephemera and ephemerality have mutual connotations of "passing time, change, and the philosophically ultimate vision of our own existence".
-The degree to which ephemera is ephemeral is due in part to the value bestowed upon it and the passage of time has seen the ephemerality of certain ephemera decrease generally.
+The degree to which ephemera is ephemeral is due in part to the value bestowed upon it.
+Over time, the ephemerality of certain ephemera may change, as items fall in and out of fashion or popularity with collectors.
 Comic books, for example, were once considered ephemera; however, that perception later faded.

-Ephemera, ambiguous in nature, has been noted to have had a history of assorted applications, the presently most common definition being: "the minor transient documents of everyday life".
-This definition ascribes ephemera's presence within the greater context of printed materials: ostensibly trivial mundanity. "[E]veryday life" establishes a connection to popular culture and social history; ephemera is an important aspect of said life, which, according to Henry Jenkins, showcases the immaterial nature of culture arising in daily life.
-Rick Prelinger noted that with greater value granted to ephemera, thus reducing ephemerality, the general definition may itself be short-lived.
+As a conceptual category, ephemera has interested scholars.
+Henry Jenkins has argued that the emergence of ephemera, and the interest that some people show in collecting items that other people throw away, showcases the immaterial nature of culture arising in daily life.
+Rick Prelinger noted that when a piece of ephemera is preserved, and greater value is placed upon it, the object then arguably stops being ephemera.

-With a virtual consensus between librarians that ephemera is "difficult", categorisation has burdened the field of library science and is similarly difficult for historiography due to the ambiguity of ephemera.
+Categorising types of ephemera has presented difficulties to fixed systems in library science and historiography due to the ambiguity of the kinds of items that might be included.
 A piece of ephemera's purpose, field of use and geography are among the various elements relevant to its categorisation.
 Challenges pertaining to ephemera include determining its creator, purpose, date and location of origin and impact thereof.
 Determining its worth in a present context, distinct from its perhaps obscured purpose, is also of interest.

 The breadth of printed ephemera is vast and varied, often eluding simple definition.
 Librarians often conflate ephemera with grey literature whereas collectors often broaden the scope and definition of ephemera.
 José Esteban Muñoz considered the characteristics of ephemera to be subversion and social experience; Alison Byerly described ephemera as the response to cultural trends.
 Wasserman, who defined ephemera as "objects destined for disappearance or destruction", categorised the following as ephemera: